 2. Practical health and safety reasons

-From a practical point of view, utilising a dedicated, consistent carer over time means there is no need to repeat specific instructions to a new person every time you need care.
+From a practical point of view, working with a dedicated, consistent carer over time means there is no need to repeat specific instructions to a new person every time you need care.
 This could be regarding anything from relevant medications and medical history, allergies and dietary requirements, fears and routines through to key contacts, hobbies, passions and aspirations.
-It can be draining and time-consuming for both the primary carer and the person who needs the care having to educate a new person each time.

 3. Reduces anxiety and risk